Custom Motor Solution CAse Study

 Background

 This customer was developing a product that required a specialized motor solution.
 Standard motors were too large or underpowered.
-Other motor manufactures were not interested in developing a custom motor for this customer, as the project required a significant redesign of standard components for larger motors, or complex designs for smaller motors, that were also underpowered.
+The project required a significant redesign of standard components and complex designs.

 Custom Motor Example Visual